HJ08003/aspc-scripts/README.md

 sbatch ex8.slurm
 ```

-It failed, saying g++ is not available.
+It failed, error message said "g++ is not available".

-Note: The reason is that the nodes don't have compiler, only the head node do.
+Note: The reason is that the nodes don't have compiler, only the head node does.

 ##### Example 9: make a R module with cpp code pre-compiled and packaged.